Simple Zero Waste Cleaning Recipes

 What you'll need:

 Combine ingredients in a bowl to make a paste.
-Apply the paste to the inside of the oven, this can be the glass and/or metal parts (do not apply to heating coils).
-Let the paste sit for 15 minutes and then wipe up with water.
+Apply the paste to the inside of the oven, including the glass and/or metal parts (do not apply to the heating coils).
+Let the paste sit for 15 minutes and then wipe it up with water.
 Repeat the process for more stubborn grime.
-If you have an especially tough job, you can let the baking soda mixture sit for up to 12 hrs.
-Spray with vinegar and wipe away.
+If you have an especially tough job, you can let the baking soda mixture sit for up to 12 hrs then spray with vinegar and wipe away.

 What you'll need:

-• 1-2 tablespoons castile soap or our dish soap
+- 1-2 teaspoons of castile soap or our dish soap

 Mix ingredients in a bucket and mop.

 Simply create a solution of 1 tablespoon of Oxy Powder per 16oz of water.
 Soak up any excess liquid before applying the solution to the stain.
 Use just enough solution to cover the stained area.
 Wait 1 to 5 minutes, and then soak up with a white towel.
 Repeat if necessary, and then rinse thoroughly with water and blot dry.
-Once the area is totally dry, hit it with the vacuum.
+Once the area is completely dry, run the vacuum over it.

 Toilet Scrub